The cost of a ‘hand-built’ website can be prohibitive for a small business.

 There are thousands of free WordPress themes, one of these may be perfect for you.

-WordPress Premium Themes from Theme Forest
+WordPress Premium Themes (from Theme Forest)

-If you want to DIY
+If you want to Do It Yourself

-I have also installed the basic WordPress software and then handed over control to the client immediately.
+I have also installed the basic WordPress install and then handed over control to the client immediately.
 From that point onwards, the client then does everything themselves.
 Some clients ask us to set up the basics so that editing becomes more straightforward.

 It’s easier to edit a page than build it from scratch.
 Most clients let me build the whole site professionally to completion, then we make the site live.
 The client can then choose to edit the completed site themselves or ask me to do it for them.
 All possibilities are available.